 See the best of both sides of the park.

 It’s our nation’s busiest park, so here are tips on how to see the best of Great Smoky Mountains National Park in just two days.
-Make the most of your time by visiting some of our favorite spots in both the Tenn. and N.C. sides of the park.
+Make the most of your time by visiting some of our favorite spots in both the Tennessee. and North Carolina sides of the park.

 DAY ONE: NORTH CAROLINA SIDE

 In the summer and fall, start on the North Carolina side and wake up early for wildlife viewing at Cataloochee.
 Arriving early helps you beat the crowds and is one of the best times to see the elk.

 Tip: Cove Creek Road is the main access to Cataloochee.
 Check current conditions at www.nps.gov/grsm/planyourvisit/conditions.htm.